anjensan/knitty/README.md

 # Knitty

-is a library for declarative definitions of how data should be computed and what are dependencies between different pieces.
+Knitty is a library for declarative definitions of how data should be computed and what dependencies exist between different pieces.
-Knitty assigns data computation functions to qualified Clojure keywords.
+Knitty assigns data computation functions to qualified keywords.
 Each such function explicitly declares all needed dependencies (also keywords).
-A user provides the initial data set as a map and requests what keys should be added -- Knitty takes the rest on itself: builds a dependency graph, checks there are no cycles, resolves [manifold.deferred](https://github.com/clj-commons/manifold/blob/master/doc/deferred.md), memoize all values, and supports tracing and profiling.
+A user provides the initial data set as a map and requests what keys should be added — Knitty takes care of the rest: builds a dependency graph, checks for cycles, resolves [manifold.deferred](https://github.com/clj-commons/manifold/blob/master/doc/deferred.md), memoizes all values, applies tracing and profiling.

 ```clojure
 (ns user